pestipona/Eye-Exercise/README.md

 ## IV.
 License Information:

-The following [document](./LICENSE) shows licensing information from MIT about some portions of the source code of the program.
+The following [document](./LICENSE) shows licensing information from MIT about the free open source code of the program.